 A lot of expenses must be reasonable.
 What does this mean?

 The tax bureau has full discretion to determine whether or not an expense is reasonable.
 In some case there may be internal policies (e.g. in some Shanghai districts, the rental fee may not be more than 30% of the total salary) but in most situations, there are not.

 Note, however, that first and foremost the tax officers will pay attention to whether or not the expenses are real.

 Do these rules apply to residents of Taiwan, Hong Kong and Macao?

 Yes.
 Although Taiwan, Hong Kong and Macau are part of China, their residents enjoy the same benefits as foreigners.

 Do these deductions apply to foreign individuals that work in Guangdong Province but live in Hong Kong or Macau?

-The current deductions are in place until the end of 2021.
+This preferential treatment has already been extended from 2021 to 2023 and then from 2023 to 2027, so current deductions are in place until the end of 2027.
 If the arrangement is not extended, then expatriates in Mainland China will only be eligible to the same deductions as Chinese nationals, which are generally much less favourable.
-However, as this would have a very big impact on companies, there is at least a reasonable chance that the current rules will be extended.

 I work for a small company that may not have the expertise to ensure that all deductions are applied in the correct way.
 What can I do?